rivalver/rivalver.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: "You're up and running!"
+title: "Raspberry pi 2 model b"
 categories:
   - test
-  - another
+  - raspberry
+tags: raspberry
 published: true
----
----
-layout: post
-title: "Raspberry pi 2 model b"
-tags: raspberry
-categories: raspberry
 ---

 > some quotations

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).